Shere-Khan510/Classroom/test-slidemaker.md

 * Second bullet point
 * Third bullet point

+**Teaching Notes:** This slide demonstrates the basic H2 with H3 subtitle format.
+The subtitle should appear in italic below the heading.

 ## Test 2: H2 without Subtitle

 * Just a headline
 * With some bullets
 * No subtitle here

+**Notes:** Simple slide with no subtitle.
+Notice how bullets start closer to the headline when there's no subtitle.

 ## Test 3: H2 with H3 Subtitle
 ### H3 should become subtitle